willmcgugan/pyfilesystem/docs/base.rst

 A NullFile is a file-like object with no functionality.
 It is used in situations where a file-like object is required but the caller doesn't have any data to read or write.

-The :meth:`~fs.base.FS.safeopen` method returns an NullFile instance, which can reduce error-handling code.
+The :meth:`~fs.base.FS.safeopen` method returns a NullFile instance, which can reduce error-handling code.

 For example, the following code may be written to append some text to a log file::